Rc-Cookie/advent-of-code-runner/README.md

 ## Configuration

-To be able to function properly, a `config.json` file should be present in the working directory of the program.
+To be able to function properly, a `config.json` file should be present in the working directory of the program, and file `token.txt` unless otherwise specified in the config file.
 Alternatively, a config file can be passed to the program with the `--config` option.
 The config file should contain the following fields:

- - `"token"`: The session token used to authenticate on adventofcode.com.
-This token can be found by logging in on the website and then opening the browser devtools.
-   In the category "storage" you can see the cookies of the website, which should include the "session" cookie.
  - `"classPattern"`: The fully qualified name pattern of your solution classes that you want to use.
 The name can include `{day}`, `{0_day}`, `{year}` and `{full_year}`, which will be replaced with the day of month, day of month padded with 0 if needed,